Nastel/jkool-rum-plugin/README.md

 jKool is happy to offer you a very simple and easy to use plug-in that you can use to monitor your end-user experience for web apps.
 This plugin will gather performance metrics and stream them to jKool.
 When you login to your jKool repository you will see these metrics by simply clicking on a ready-made End-User Monitoring Dashboard.
 You will also have the ability to create your own views of the end user data by creating your own viewlets.
 Please follow these simple instructions to get setup using the plugin in just a few minutes.
 If you encounter any difficulty please don't hesitate to contact us at support@jkoolcloud.com.

-###Import the plugins
+###Import the plugin
-In your javascript and jsp directories for the web application you wish to monitor, import jkool-rum-plugin.js and jkool-rum-plugin.jsp
+In your javascript directory for the web application you wish to monitor, import jkool-rum-plugin.js

 ###Import jquery libraries
 These libraries can be obtained at http://jquery.com/download/